 Social Service Worker Certificate

 Are you looking to enrich more than your resumé?
 The Social Service Worker Certificate prepares you to enter the human services field.
-Through a combination of online theory courses and a practicum, you learn about and experience various situations you may encounter throughout your career.
-The program highlights social work theory and practice, counselling skills, lifespan development, social services and social science.
-Credit from these courses can be laddered into Bachelor of Social Work degree programs at participating Canadian universities.
+Through a combination of online theory courses and a practicum, you learn about and experience the various situations you may encounter throughout your career.
+Program highlights include social work theory and practice, counselling skills, lifespan development and a field practicum.

 As a social service worker, you will work with vulnerable populations, assisting them in a variety of areas, including:

 - Child and youth support

 - Family service and support